typedb/typedb/docs/pages/academy/2-GRAQL/1-GRAQL-intro.md

 ### Try it yourself

-Start GRAKN (if it’s not already running), then open the dashboard.
+Start Grakn (if it’s not already running), then open the dashboard.
 Set the default limit to something small (I suggest 2 or 3), then try running that query in the dashboard to see how the answer looks like.

 If you click and hold one of the nodes that appear you will see a box appear on your screen.
 You can there select the colours and displayed information for that type of nodes.